SalishSeaCast/docs/particles/quantitative.rst

            mean:   -123.192    48.929    25.504     1.715
       std. dev.:      0.068     0.025    25.477     1.639

-* :kbd:`meanders` are the particles not intercepted by any section.
+* :kbd:`lost` are the particles not intercepted by any section.
+* :kbd:`meanders` are the particles that go back out the source section.

 Time considerations